Robert "prino" Prins

 Republic, Slovakia, Hungary, Croatia, Slovenia and Andorra.

-He has also been to the USA on two occasions, visiting Austin and New York, and in 2019 he
+He has also been to the USA on two occasions, visiting Austin and New York, and a few

 See details on hislog of hitching trips.